DestinyVolt/D-D/Scriptor/Guild/TheCloakedOne.md

 Uncanny Dodge: Halve Damage on a single attack

 #### Passives
-Supreme Sneak: Advantage on Stealth
+Supreme Sneak: Advantage on Stealth \
+Evasion: You know what it does \
+Tough: You know what it does